Florence / Attractions / Pitti Palace

 Appartamenti Reali

 You can visit the royal apartments of the Italian monarchs on the first floor in a side wing of the Palazzo.
 Built in the seventeenth century, these rooms are decorated with frescoes by various artists, portraits of the Medici and a number of eighteenth-century gobelins.
-The rooms in which the Lorraine family resided are furnished in a more neoclassical style.
+The Pitti Palace rooms in which the Lorraine family resided are furnished in a more neoclassical style.

-Other museums of the palace
+Other museums of the Pitti Palace

 The summer quarters of the Medici's have now been converted into the Silverware Museum, showcasing the families' tastes in valuable objects.
 Open to the public since 1983, the Galleria del Costume showcases the changing tastes at court when it comes to clothing.
 The Galleria d'Arte Moderna displays works of art by the Macchiaioli, a group of artists from Tuscany who resembled the French Impressionists in style.
+Planning to visit the palace in Florence?
+Book your Palazzo Pitti tickets now:

 Where is Palazzo Pitti in Florence?